tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 > An acceptance test is a set of _executable_ criteria, examples or specification that help the customer "accept" that the system behaves as they intend it to.

-So, as a customer, what would help me "accept" a system works as I expect?
-I imagine I'd want to _see_ something.
-Some output to verify the behaviour of a running system.
-This could be a demo or something automated and repeatable.
-The important points are that I've recorded my criteria for acceptance and these can be verified against a running system.
+What would help a customer "accept" a system works as expected?
+Some input and output to verify the behaviour of a running system.
+This could be a manual demo or something automated and repeatable.
+The important points are that the customer's criteria for acceptance have been recorded and verified against a running system.

 Documenting the runtime behaviour of a system is only half the story.
 The other half is deciding what that behaviour should be.
 Getting input from interested parties _before_ building out a component is vital in ensuring we build the _right_ component.
 Turns out that acceptance tests are a great vehicle for discussing amd formalising these requirements.